MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks: Experiments and Evaluation

 Second, adversarial training methods (e.g., AT-rFGSM$^k$, and AT-Adam) can harden the robustness of DNN to some extent.
 For example, AT-rFGSM$^k$ can mitigate the Salt $\&$ Pepper, Pointwise, and AutoAttack attacks, and AT-Adam is also effective in defeating rFGSM, PGD-$\ell_2$ and PGD-$\ell_\infty$ attacks.
 Nevertheless, they are still sensitive to BCA, Grosse, PGD-$\ell_1$, MaxMA, iMaxMA, and StepwiseMA attacks (with an accuracy $\leqslant$ 45.83\% on both datasets) that are unseen previously.
 These results indicate the limitations of adversarial training methods in terms of generalization.

-Third, although DNN$^+$, KDE, and FD-VAE incorporate another adversary detector, they only show limited effectiveness under a few attacks, and suffer from unseen attacks such as PGD-$\ell_1$, MaxMA, iMaxMA, Orth PGD-$\ell_1$, Orth MaxMA, and Orth iMaxMA (with an accuracy $\leqslant$ 13.08\% on both datasets).
-Additionally, PAD-SMA not only hardens the DNN with adversarial training, but also combines it with an ICNN-based adversary detector, significantly improving its robustness against different attacks.
+Third, although DNN$^+$, KDE, and FD-VAE incorporate another adversary detector, they show limited effectiveness under a few attacks, and suffer from unseen attacks such as PGD-$\ell_1$, MaxMA, iMaxMA, Orth PGD-$\ell_1$, Orth MaxMA, and Orth iMaxMA (with an accuracy $\leqslant$ 13.08\% on both datasets).
 Especially, PAD-SMA achieves the highest accuracy of 98.34\% against the PGD-$\ell_2$ attack on Androzoo.
 However, PAD-SMA is still sensitive to the Grosse, PGD-$\ell_1$, MaxMA, and iMaxMA attacks (with an accuracy $\leqslant$ 78.76\% on Drebin and $\leqslant$ 56.30\% on Androzoo).
 Considering its high time overhead reported in Table~\ref{table1}, it cannot be called a perfect solution.

 In summary, MalPurifier significantly outperforms other defenses, achieving the highest accuracy against all 17 white-box attacks on the Drebin dataset and 15 attacks on the Androzoo dataset.
 This indicates that the purification model can accurately recover the original forms of adversarial examples even if the adversary knows its existence.